People

 Sara Shneiderman

-Sara is a socio-cultural anthropologist with long-term ethnographic commitments in the Himalayas and South Asia and emerging research engagements in British Columbia, Canada.
+Sara is a socio-cultural anthropologist with long-term ethnographic commitments in the Himalayas and South Asia and emerging research in British Columbia, Canada.
 Sara is an Associate Professor in the Department of Anthropology and School of Public Policy & Global Affairs.
-Sara’s research explores how social change is shaped by…
+Her research explores the relationships between political and environmental transformation.

 Ram Shrestha